nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitRemotes.md

 # Git Remote Repositories (Remotes)

-Although much of Git's functionality is designed to work within a local repository, you will need to synchronize your commits with
-Remote Repositories (remotes) to collaborate with other developers.
+Although much of Git's functionality is designed to work within a local repository, you will need to synchronize your commits with other repositories to collaborate with other developers.

-Synchronizing with remotes allows others to receive the work you've committed, and likewise, let's you update your local repository with commits made by others.
+Synchronizing with Remote Repositories (Remotes) allows others to receive the work you've committed, and likewise, allows you update your local repository with commits made by others.

-Commonly, remote repositories are:
+Although  a remote could be any repository separate from your current local repository, commonly, you will work with remote repositories which are:
+- Private, self-hosted repositories on your organization's server infrastructure or hosted privately in the cloud
 - Open-source or public repositories hosted on a Git hosting service such as GitHub, GitLab, Bitbucket, or Azure DevOps.
-- Private, self-hosted repositories on your organization's server infrastructure or hosted privately in the cloud

 ## Common Commands for Working with Remotes